zhiyuanw101/zhiyuanw101.github.io/_posts/2020-12-10-Transaction.md

 ## ACID

-- Atomicity: All actions in transaction happen or not happen
+- Atomicity: All actions in transaction happen or none of them happen
 - Consistency: consistent DB + consistant transaction => consistent DB
 - Isolation: Execution of transaction is isolated from other transaction
 - Durability: If a transaction commits, its effects persist